Diseases We Treat

 Risks and complications

-As with any procedure, peripheral vascular intervention involves certain risks and complications that may include the following:
+As with any procedure, peripheral vascular intervention involves certain risks and complications, which may include:

 Peripheral Vascular Catheterization

 In most patients, intravenous fluid and medication needs can be met with a percutaneous peripheral venous catheter.
 If blind percutaneous placement is difficult, ultrasound guidance usually achieves successful insertion.
-Rarely, a venous view can be used when percutaneous catheter insertion is not feasible.
-Typical sites of venous cannulation are the cephalic vein in the arm and the saphenous vein in the ankle.
-However, venous transection is rarely necessary due to the widespread use of peripherally inserted central catheters (PICC) and intraosseous lines in adults and children.
+Rarely, a venous view may be used when percutaneous catheter insertion is not feasible.
+Typical venous cannulation sites are the cephalic vein in the arm and the saphenous vein in the ankle.
+However, venous clamping is rarely necessary due to the widespread use of peripherally inserted central catheters (PICCs) and intraosseous lines in adults and children.

 Cardiovascular diseases are the third cause of death in Mexico.

-Among the most frequent conditions we find chronic venous disease known as varicose veins, varicose ulcer, deep vein thrombosis, chronic arterial insufficiency, acute arterial insufficiency and diabetic foot.
+Among the most common conditions are chronic venous disease known as varicose veins, varicose ulcers, deep vein thrombosis, chronic arterial insufficiency, acute arterial insufficiency, and diabetic foot.